kumarav1nash/Av1nashOnGit.github.io/Personal Portfolio/Future Perspective - Personal.md

 	- start building small project with ROS or related tool
 	- Learn Along the way
 	- avoid being burnt out, take it easy and slow
-	- target is to master the
+	- target is to master in design and development of electronic chips